sassoftware/sasoptpy/doc/guide/basics.rst

 >>> m.set_objective(production.sum('*')*price_per_product - production_cap*capacity_cost, sense=so.MAX, name='totalProfit')

-The mandatory argument ``sense`` should be assigned the value of either ``so.MIN`` or ``so.MAX`` for minimization or maximization problems, respectively.
+The mandatory argument ``sense`` should be assigned the value of either ``so.MIN`` for a minimization problem or ``so.MAX`` for a maximization problems.

 Adding constraints
 ------------------

-In *sasoptpy*, constraints are simply expressions with a direction.
+In sasoptpy, constraints are simply expressions that have a direction.
 It is possible to define an expression and add it to a model by defining which direction the linear relation should have.

 There are two methods to add constraints.
-The first one is :meth:`Model.add_constraint` where a single constraint can be added to a model.
+The first is :meth:`Model.add_constraint`, which adds a single constraint to amodel.

-The second one is :meth:`Model.add_constraints` where multiple constraints can be added to a model.
+The second is :meth:`Model.add_constraints`, which adds multiple constraints to a model.

 .. ipython:: python